mauicv/transformers/README.md

 ## Description:

-This repo is a collection of PyTorch implementations of Transformer architectures.
+This repo is a collection of PyTorch implementations of Transformer architectures with simple flexible config for ease of experimentation.
 The goal is learning and experimentation.

 ## Resources: